jsnmngwn/fastapi-arango-backend/docs/basic_crud_api_generator_guide.md

 ## Conclusion

 The basic CRUD API generator streamlines API development by generating consistent, well-structured code that follows best practices.
-By leveraging JSON Schema and custom extensions, you can rapidly build robust APIs for your VB Stat Logger application.
+By leveraging JSON Schema and custom extensions, you can rapidly build robust APIs for your business application.